Schedule 1, Line 7 - Unemployment Compensation, Family Leave, etc.

 - TaxSlayer makes the adjustment automatically on CA Schedule CA Part I, Section B line 7.

-- Amounts repaid during the same year that benefits were received are entered on Repayment of Unemployment page [Income > Form 1099-G Box 1 > ...] and reduce the taxable income on Schedule 1 Line 7.
+- Amounts repaid during the same year that benefits were received are entered on Repayment of Unemployment page [Income > Form 1099-G Box 1 > ...] and reduce taxable income on Schedule 1 Line 7.

 - Repayments of $3,000 or less are not allowed as a deduction on the federal Schedule A; this is part of the group of deductions subject to a 2%-of-AGI reduction that can no longer be claimed.